Where to Sit at the Metropolitan Opera

 Founder of AppreciateOpera.org

-The Metropolitan Opera House is one of the largest in the world.
+The Metropolitan Opera House is one of the largest theaters in the world.
 The historic building includes numerous bars, several lounges, and a theater made up of everything from luxurious boxes to standing-room areas.
-The Met season runs from September to June and stages an opera (sometimes two) per day.
-This makes it the busiest opera house in the world, requiring thousands of musicians - from its fantastic orchestra to its pristine chorus - a conducting staff, and a huge maintenance crew to operate.
+The Met season runs from September to June and stages an opera (sometimes two) per day, making it the busiest opera house in the world.
+Its workforce includes thousands of musicians — from its fantastic orchestra to its pristine chorus, — a large staff of conductors and répétiteurs, and a huge maintenance crew.

 Seeing an opera at the Met is a remarkable experience, but it can be hard to figure out where to sit, especially if it's your first time attending.
 The theater is made up of six sections, one higher up than the other, each of which has its benefits and drawbacks.
-One thing you can be certain of is that no matter where you choose to sit, from the front to the rearmost section, you are guaranteed an enjoyable experience no matter what!
+One thing you can be certain of is that no matter where you choose to sit, from the front to the rearmost section, you are guaranteed an enjoyable experience!

 Orchestra